Honda N360: Serial Number N600-1000001

 In September 1967, Honda offered their first automobile for the North American market, and they were exported to Los Angeles, California.
-50 pre-production left-hand-drive examples were sent as "winter test vehicles" and were only intended to be driven 20000 mi for endurance testing, then collected and crushed at a local scrapyard across the street from the American Honda 1960s headquarters building at 100 West Alondra Boulevard.
+Fifty pre-production left-hand-drive examples were sent as "winter test vehicles" and were only intended to be driven 20000 mi for endurance testing, then collected and crushed at a local scrapyard across the street from the American Honda 1960s headquarters.
 Four of the American pre-production vehicles still exist, and Serial Number N600-1000001, the first one manufactured, was discovered at a Japanese-specific car show in Long Beach, California, in 2015.
 At the request of American Honda, the car was extensively restored and unveiled at the same car show one year later, to be added to the American Honda Museum collection.
-As of 2018 the car has been added to the Petersen Automotive Museum collection.
-Honda documented the restoration in a series of videos: here and "Serial One restoration".
+The car was made part of the Petersen Automotive Museum collection in 2018.
+Honda documented the restoration in a series of videos.